delta-net/datasets/README.md

 # Delta-net

-Delta-net is tool that makes it possible to detect and prevent certain network outages before they occur.
+Delta-net is a tool that makes it possible to detect and prevent certain network outages before they occur.
 For this, Delta-net analyzes changes to the data plane in real-time and incrementally maintains flow information of every packet in the entire network.
 In our NSDI'17 paper, we propose the first provably quasi-linear